What Are Insulinomas And How Will They Affect My Ferret?

 The first group of blood tests checks the health of major organs.
 These tests need to be run because on occasion, liver disease will also lower blood glucose levels.
 It is your pet’s liver that provides reserve glucose sugar through the conversion of liver glycogen.
 Rarer possible causes of low blood glucose in ferrets are heatstroke or starvation.

-Depending on the preferences and practice style of your veterinarian, he/she might also suggest x-rays to evaluate your ferret’s heart, a urine examination to evaluate its kidneys and an ultrasound examination to screen for evidence of cancer, heart disease, etc. As time goes by, veterinarians rely more and more on ultrasound – although both ultrasound and x-rays often fail to detect insulinomas when they are small to moderate in size. (ref)
+Another reason for a general blood chemistry panel and CBC is that it is rare, as I mentioned, for a ferret to develop insulinomas without having other organ problems going on as well.
+Those other screening tests also rule out a severe infection that might also account for low blood glucose.
+Depending on the preferences and practice style of your veterinarian, he/she might also suggest x-rays to evaluate your ferret’s heart, a urine examination to evaluate its kidneys and an ultrasound examination to screen for evidence of cancer, heart disease, etc. As time goes by, veterinarians rely more and more on ultrasound – although both ultrasound and x-rays often fail to detect insulinomas when they are small to moderate in size.
+These additional tests are a wise idea if you and your veterinarian are contemplating a surgical option to deal with its insulinomas.
+They are less urgent if you are not.
+Your veterinarian’s diagnosis of insulinoma is further confirmed when a ferret with weakness and neurological problems improves shortly after being given an intravenous injection of glucose.

 It is also a valid option for your veterinarian to perform exploratory surgery on suspect ferrets to confirm that the characteristic reddish-brown firm nodules of insulinoma are present in the pancreas.
-With insulinomas, these nodules can be present in surrounding tissue (mesenteries) as well.
+With insulinomas, these nodules can be present in its surrounding tissue (mesenteries) as well.
 Most veterinarians would attempt to remove as many of these nodules as they could before the surgery was completed.
 When additional confirmation is desired, a portion of a nodule(s) can be submitted for a pathologist’s review.

 Emergency Treatment For The Hypoglycemia Associated With Insulinoma

 Their preferred treatment is a slow intravenous infusion of dextrose solution.
 Dextrose and glucose are biochemically identical.
 At the same time, a corticosteroid, usually dexamethasone, is infused to counter insulin rebound.
 If seizures persist, an anti-seizure medication (eg diazepam, midazolam) might be required.
 Some veterinarians have attempted to give these ferrets diazoxide, a compound used to inhibit insulin secretion in humans, but with mixed success.
+As soon as the ferret is willing to eat, small high-protein meals, given at short intervals are advisable to keep its blood glucose levels at normal levels.
+Some insulinoma ferrets benefit from an oral corticosteroid/broth solution mixed into their meals or given by dropper twice a day.

 What Long-term Treatment Options Are Available For My Ferret?